biopragmatics/oquat/docs/unknowns/source/cmpo.md

 | GOC:dos             |        1 | [GO:0042221](http://purl.obolibrary.org/obo/GO_0042221)                                                                                                                                                                                                                                          |
 | GOC:dph             |        1 | [GO:0060560](http://purl.obolibrary.org/obo/GO_0060560)                                                                                                                                                                                                                                          |

-## `NIF_Subcellular` (32)
+## `NIF_Subcellular`

+There are 32 usages of `NIF_Subcellular` in `cmpo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIF_Subcellular)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIF_Subcellular).

 <details>
 <summary>Click to expand the `NIF_Subcellular` table</summary>